cobiebeef/SailBot/README.md

 # SailBot
 This is the offical GitHub for Umass SailBot!
-This is a work in progress, stay tuned for updated
+This is a work in progress, stay tuned for updates
 !!
 UNDER CONSTRUCTION !!